Last Updated on

 Your height and size will determine the length of the handle you choose.
 Tall people prefer a long handle while short persons will go for a short handle to ease with balance and control of the splitting maul.

 Which is the most popular length on a splitting maul?

 Length is always a matter of preference for most folks.
 But lots of users have come to like splitting mauls from 24-31 inches.
 This length works for most people with a medium height and average build.

 Which weight is ideal for a splitting maul for the task at hand?

-Depending on your strength and size of the chunk of wood, a 6 or 8 pounder splitting maul is suitable for most jobs.
+Depending on your strength and size of the chunk of wood, a 6 or 8 pounder option is suitable for most jobs.
 The idea here is to strike a balance on the difficulty of the task and your strength.